-Alcohol is a toxic liquid that kills brain cells and causes cancer, yet drinking a glass of red wine every night is good for the heart...how is that possible?
+Alcohol is a toxic liquid, yet drinking a glass of red wine every night is good for the heart...how is that possible?
 Red wine contains “resveratrol”, a natural fungicide found in grape skins, which is supposed to have magical antioxidant properties—is that true?
 If so, is drinking wine worth the risk?

 Alcohol is toxic to the brain and body.

 Alcohol will not solve any of your health problems, because no health problem is caused by a lack of alcohol.

 What is alcohol?

 Alcohol is first and foremost a toxin and is treated by the human body as a poison.
 It damages your cells—especially stomach cells, liver cells, and nerve cells.
 Alcohol consumption has been associated in epidemiological studies with high blood pressure, stroke, liver disease, many types of cancer, cardiomyopathy (heart muscle dysfunction), and other health problems.

 Alcohol is not a necessary nutrient, but it is found in nature, so our bodies have developed a way to protect us from it.
 Our ancestors would have encountered small amounts of alcohols in naturally fermenting plant foods such as fruits.
 For example, when the skin of a fruit is damaged, yeasts invade to eat the fruit sugars.
 You are probably familiar with this problem—at the bottom of a container of fruit you are likely to find a squashed fruit or two with white fuzz growing on it—that’s yeast.
 Yeasts enjoy eating the fruit sugars, and in a process called fermentation, they create alcohol as a waste product: